kabasilim/Surfspot-Landing-Page/README.md

 This landing page was created using HTML5, CSS3, JavaScript.

+## About the landing page and how to use it

-## Value services offered
+### Value services offered

--Broadband wireless services.
+- Broadband wireless services.

--Infrastructure Consultancy.
+- Infrastructure Consultancy.

--Superdealers in DSTV multichoice and SMILE.
+- Superdealers in DSTV multichoice and SMILE.

 ### Surfspot brand colors

--Green(48B947).

--Blue(253895).
+- (48B947).

+- (253895).

 ## Progamming Languages

--HTML5.

--CSS3.

--JavaScript.
+- HTML5.

+- CSS3.

+- JavaScript.

-## How to use
+### How to use

--Clone surfspot landing page repository on your local device
+- Clone surfspot landing page repository on your local device

--Select a branch
+- Select a branch

--Open the HTML page on any IDE
+- Open the HTML page on any IDE

--Run with a local server e.g Browser sync, Liveserver or anyother.
+- Run with a local server e.g Browser sync, Liveserver or anyother.

 ## Author